stanthesoupking/The-Longest-Yeah-Boy-Generator/README.md

 # Yeah Boy Generator

-Generate the longest yeah boi (too a maximum of length of 262 characters).
+Generate the longest yeah boi (to a maximum of length of 262 characters).

 To run you can load up yeah_boi.b into your favourite Brainfuck compiler/interpreter.
 I like to use [Brainfuck Machine](http://www.kacper.kwapisz.eu/?i=19).